 Access to Finance

-The performance of the banking system, that is the Central Bank of Sudan (CBOS), other operating banks as well as non-bank financial institutions can be assessed by consulting the CBOS balance sheet and the performance of ancillary companies and units which assist the CBOS in implementing its different policies and programs, which include the performance of Microfinance Unit, Credit and Information Scoring Agency (CIASA), and Electronic Banking Services company (EBS).
+The World Bank ranks the Sudan at number 170 in terms of the ease of getting credit.
+Data is not readily available with regards to credit registries and banks/financial institutions.
+The performance of the banking system, that is the Central Bank of Sudan (from now on referred to as CBoS), as well as other operating banks and non-bank financial institutions can however be assessed by consulting the CBoS balance sheet and the performance of ancillary companies and units which assist the CBoS in implementing its different policies and programs.
+These include the performance of Microfinance Unit, Credit and Information Scoring Agency (CIASA), and Electronic Banking Services company (EBS).

-However, microloans are temporarily suspended because of a declaration dated 2014 – the notice prohibits all banks and financial agencies from providing funding for various activities, including land and real estate development but excluding funding to social housing and economic housing (al iskaan al shabi and al iskan al igtisadi) based on the parameters defined by the National Fund for Housing (al sandoog al gomi lil iskaan).
+Microloans have been suspended since 2014 because of a CBoS declaration which prohibits all banks and financial agencies from providing funding for various activities, including land and real estate development but excluding funding to social housing (al iskaan al shabi) and economic housing (al iskan al igtisadi) based on the parameters defined by the National Fund for Housing (from now on referred to as Al Sandoog Al Gomi lil Iskaan or Al Sandoog).
+The moratorium on lending for real estate has negatively affected urban development and the added tax on the resources of the Al Sandoog has reduced its ability to absorb the negative effects of the policy.
+This has threatened to disrupt the achievements and progress of Al Sandoog.”

 There is a system of granting ownership of residential units based on a “mortgage pledge” where the money is lent with the property as security for the loan.
-The number of years for repayment depends on the individual regulations of the bank in question.
+The repayment term depends on the individual regulations of the bank in question.
 The mortgage interest rate varies from 0-12% per year.
 Down payments vary from 0-50% of the price of the residential unit.
 The loan is granted on condition that the repayments do not exceed 33% of the income of the applicant.
-There are other government and private agencies that provide housing support – such as the Investment for Social Grants Agency (al jihaaz al istismari lil damaan al ijtimai) – these have their own unique repayment process, repayment period and guarantees as security for the loans.
-However, the property will still remain in the ownership of the agency providing the loan until the repayment is completed.
+There are other government and private agencies that provide housing support, such as the Investment for Social Grants Agency (al jihaaz al istismari lil damaan al ijtimai) which have their own unique repayment process, repayment period and guarantees as security for the loans.
+However, the property will remain in the ownership of the lending agency until the repayment is completed.

-Only 311 000 serviced plots had been distributed between the period 1956 and 2007 despite the fact that this is considered a major housing program in the Sudan.
+Only 311 000 serviced plots had been distributed nationally between the period 1956 and 2007 which is considered a major housing program in the Sudan.
 Only 43% of those plots had been developed.
 Core-house units are built through various government programmes but it is also evident that this incremental option does not address the high demand for housing.
 Informality was estimated at 60% in 1990.
-The National Housing Fund (a government agency) delivers social housing (sakn shabi) and economic housing (sakn igtisadi).
+Al Sandoog Al Gomi lil Iskaan, the National Fund for Housing, is a government agency which delivers social housing (sakn shabi) and economic housing (sakn igtisadi).
 Both products target low-income groups and are low density located on the periphery of Khartoum.
-The National Housing Find has the following track record:
+Al Sandoog has the following track record:

 - The applicants for social housing rose from 6 372 (2003) to 17 966 (2015), peaking at 34 963 in 2011.

-The Fund also supports housing for those employed by the Khartoum Local Government and those employed under the auspices of the Trade Unions (sakn fiawi) in the Region (wilaya).
-50% of apartments (2-3 rooms + 2 bathrooms + kitchen + hall +living room (saloon) = 120 sqm) are retained for this category of applicants.
-The buildings are 3 stories high, reinforced concrete structures, with three layout options, and currently number 1216 units.
-No information is provided on the luxury housing category.
+Al Sandoog also supports housing for those employed by the Khartoum Local Government and those employed under the auspices of the Trade Unions (sakn fiawi) in the Region (wilaya).
+Each [building is] four storeys high, each apartment is 120 square meters.”
+Prices start at $56 147 [SDG377 796] with a monthly repayment of $834 [SDG5608] for a period of 48 months.
 The website does list difficulty in recovery of rental costs of investment housing which implies that the financial model depends on support from the rentals recovered through this category.

 - Establishing and supporting factories and workshops for building materials,